OmniDB/doc/en/src/14_monitoring_dashboard.md

 - **Data Script**: Executed every time the unit is refreshed;
 - **Chart Script**: Executed only at the beginning to build the chart.

+The chart units are based in the component [Chart.js](http://www.chartjs.org/) and each chart type contains a specific JSON structure.
+The best approach to build new chart units is to start from a template and also check the [Chart.js docs](http://www.chartjs.org/docs/latest/) to see every property that can be added to make the output even better for each situation.

 Let us take a look at the **Data Script**:

 ```python